Impurity-induced thermal crossover in fractional Chern insulators

 Therefore, a crossover to an FCI state at finite temperatures is possible if $T_e<T_{\text{FCI}}$.

-The above free energy argument and the criterion $T_e<T_{\text{FCI}}$ for the crossover is anticipated to be valid even for random impurities.
+The above free energy argument and the criterion $T_e<T_{\text{FCI}}$ for the crossover are anticipated to be valid even for generic impurities.
 However, it is hard to estimate $T_e$ in the latter case because it is generally impossible to determine the energy penalty and the entropy.
 The advantage of our toy model is that the $T_{e}$ can be decreased by either increasing $\binom{N_\text{imp}}{x}$ or $N_{\text{qh}}(x)$, so the possibility of the crossover can be theoretically and numerically demonstrated.

-\lettersection{Numerical results} We now numerically test our heuristic argument by calculating the finite-temperature density matrix of the toy model using numerical exact diagonalizations.
-To better observe the temperature induced crossover from the FL to the FCI phase, we need to suppress $T_e$ as much as possible by increasing either $\binom{N_\text{imp}}{x}$ or $N_{\text{qh}}$.
+\lettersection{Numerical results} We now numerically test our theory by calculating the finite-temperature density matrix of the toy model using numerical exact diagonalizations.
+To better observe the temperature-induced crossover from the hole-WC to the FCI phase, we need to suppress $T_e$ as much as possible by increasing either $\binom{N_\text{imp}}{x}$ or $N_{\text{qh}}$.
 However, it is difficult to increase $\binom{N_\text{imp}}{x}$ numerically because it necessitates an extremely large system size beyond the current capability of exact diagonalizations.
 Nonetheless, one can readily increase $N_{\text{qh}}$ by choosing a filling factor slightly less than the exact fractional filling.